On January 1, 2019, Colorado will adopt the 2013 FDA model Food Code. This will mean some operational changes for all retail food establishments.

 “A Labeling Guide for Restaurants and Retail Establishments Selling Away from-Home Foods – Part II (Menu Labeling Requirements in Accordance with 21 CFR 101.11): Guidance for Industry”

 Every year, as the weather gets warmer in Colorado, restaurants are confronted with the familiar issue of people bringing their pets with them into a restaurant.
-In Colorado, the food code doesn’t allow restaurants to permit animals inside of their restaurant unless the animal is a service animal.
+In Colorado, the food code doesn’t allow restaurants to permit animals where food is being served unless the animal is a service animal.
 Because of that, it becomes the responsibility of the restaurant to determine if a dog is a service animal.

 How can a restaurant determine if a dog is a service animal?
-Short answer, the animal must be a dog or a miniature horse.
+The animal must be a dog or a miniature horse.
 No other animal qualifies as a service animal under the American’s with Disabilities Act (ADA).

 If it is not easy to identify that the animal is a service animal, the business is allowed to ask only two questions per the ADA: